SamirBou/hvac-sim-bac0/README.md

 * Disruptive fan/chiller control
 * Reconnaissance of BACnet points

-## Help & Troubleshooting
+## Help and Troubleshooting

 1. Ensure the `.ini` file has a valid BACnet device ID and IP address
 2. If BACnet clients cannot discover HVACSim, verify:

    * No firewall blocks UDP/47808
    * Correct network interface is used
-4. Use `--debug bacpypes.udp` for verbose network logs
+3. Use `--debug bacpypes.udp` for verbose network logs

 ## Authors

-Created by Group 9 2025, University of Hawaii at Manoa In collaboration with MITRE Caldera for OT tools - ot@mitre.org
+Created by Group 9 2025, University of Hawaii at Manoa In collaboration with MITRE Caldera for OT tools — [ot@mitre.org](mailto:ot@mitre.org)

 ## License